-Does insulation work in the summer?
+Does External Wall Insulation work in the Summer?

 Most people assume that insulation is something that keeps their home warmer in colder weather.
 While that is true, the actual impact of insulation is to slow the movement of heat between two spaces.
 What this means is that during the summer months the insulation will also prevent your home from overheating.

-How insulation works?
+How does insulation works?

 To understand why insulation works well in both warm and cold weather, let’s take a look at how insulation actually works.

 Bulk insulation, like wool or fibreglass, and indeed our external wall insulation, works by trapping little bubbles of air within the structure of the material.
-The EPS external wall insulation for example is 98% air, so it is extremely lightweight!
+The EPS external wall insulation for example is 98% air, so it is incredibly lightweight!

 How to maximise the effect of insulation in warm weather

-You could of course get an air conditioner, but that would defeat the purpose of insulation as an energy saver wouldn’t it – so here are some other ways of stopping your home getting warm in summer without firing up the AC
+You could, of course, get an air conditioner, but that would defeat the purpose of insulation as an energy saver, wouldn’t it – so here are some other ways of stopping your home getting warm in summer without firing up the AC.

-Is insulation still important in summer?
+Is insulation still important in Summer?

-I think one of the best examples of insulation at work is if you venture up into your loft.
+One of the best examples of insulation at work is if you venture up into your loft.

-If you visit a well-insulated loft in winter, with lots of wool insulation between the joists, you will notice the area is really cold – this is because the heat is being blocked from reaching the loft by all that thick insulation below you.
+If you visit a well-insulated loft in winter, with lots of wool insulation between the joists, you will notice the area is quite cold – this is because the heat is being blocked from reaching the loft by all that thick insulation below you.

-If you visit this same loft during the summer months, you will notice that it is really hot up there.
+If you visit this same loft during the summer months, you will notice that it is pretty hot up there.
 That is because the heat from the sun has warmed up the roof and loft space, but the insulation is slowing the movement of heat from the loft space down into the house.

 You will also notice that a poorly insulated roof room (loft conversion) is really cold in winter but also really hot in summer – another great example of how insulation helps to moderate the temperature in a home.

-Solid wall insulation does exactly the same thing!
+Solid wall insulation does the same thing!
 It means there is no need to put on the AC during the summer months helping to save you money then too!

 I hope this illustrates the importance of insulation not just as a winter energy saver, but also to help keep the home cool in the summer months.
-The important thing to take away is that insulation is a barrier, and that barrier will help stop heat from transferring across it, whatever the direction!
+The important thing to take away is that insulation is a barrier and that barrier will help stop heat from transferring across it, whatever the direction!